olegccc/lm-router/README.md

 - template to be displayed
 - data to be associated with the template

-It can be implemented like this (using Express.js):
+Then our server can be implemented like this (using Express.js):

 ```javascript
 var express = require('express');